Chinatown

 About Chinatown

 San Francisco’s Chinatown is the oldest in North America and one of the largest outside Asia.
-About 15,000 people live in roughly 30 square blocks, mostly in SRO hotels and walk-up apartments above the storefronts, and it has been the commercial and residential anchor of Chinese American life on the West Coast since the 1850s.
-The neighborhood you walk today is the 1906 rebuild.
-Community leaders deliberately chose the pagoda style to make Chinatown permanent after the earthquake, and that decision is the reason it’s still here.
+About 15,000 people live in roughly 30 square blocks, mostly in SRO hotels and walk-up apartments above the storefronts.
+The neighborhood has been the commercial and residential center of Chinese American life on the West Coast since the 1850s.

 How to Walk Chinatown

-Grant Avenue is the tourist spine.
+Grant Avenue is the touristy street.
 Enter at the Dragon Gate at Grant and Bush.
-Souvenir shops, English-language restaurants, pagoda rooftops, and the ornamental architecture from the 1906 rebuild.
-Good for photos and easy orientation.
-Grant runs ten blocks north and deposits you in North Beach.
+Grant has souvenir shops, English-language restaurants, and the pagoda-roof architecture from the 1906 rebuild.
+Grant runs north past Jack Kerouac Alley, crosses Columbus Avenue, and continues into North Beach.

-The alleys in between are where it gets interesting.
-Ross Alley runs parallel between Grant and Stockton and holds the Golden Gate Fortune Cookie Factory, where workers still fold cookies by hand on 1960s presses.
-Waverly Place, one block north, is the Street of Painted Balconies and the home of the Tin How Temple.
-Spofford Alley was the heart of the tong wars in the 1880s; it’s now quiet and mostly residential, but the walk tells you a lot about how the neighborhood is layered.
+The alleys between Grant and Stockton.
+Ross Alley runs parallel to the two main streets and holds the Golden Gate Fortune Cookie Factory, where workers fold cookies by hand.
+Waverly Place, one block south, is the Street of Painted Balconies and the location of the Tin How Temple.
+Spofford Alley was a center of the tong-era conflicts of the 1880s and is now quiet and residential.

-Portsmouth Square at Kearny and Clay is Chinatown’s public living room.
-Elderly men play xiangqi on stone tables from morning to dusk, and tai chi groups fill the upper plaza at dawn.
-This was the original town square of San Francisco.
-The American flag first went up here in 1846, before the neighborhood existed.
+Portsmouth Square at Kearny and Clay is the neighborhood’s main public space.
+Older men play xiangqi on stone tables; tai chi groups gather on the upper plaza in the early morning.
+The square was the original town square of San Francisco. (as of 6/12/26 its closed and getting renovated)

 What to Know Before You Go